fjall-rs/fjall/fjall/README.md

 - a relational database
 - a wide-column database: it has no notion of columns

-This crates exports a `Keyspace`, which is a single logical database, which is split into `partitions` (a.k.a. column families).
+This crate exports a `Keyspace`, which is a single logical database, split into `partitions` (a.k.a. column families).
 Each partition is logically a single LSM-tree; however, write operations across partitions are atomic as they are persisted in a single database-level journal, which will be recovered after a crash.